 1957-11-03 USSR Sputnik 2 (Laika)

-Sputnik 2 was a 4-meter (13 foot) high cone-shaped capsule with a base diameter of 2 meters (6.6 feet).
-It contained several compartments for radio transmitters, a telemetry system, a programming unit, a regeneration and temperature control system for the cabin, and scientific instruments.
-A separate sealed cabin contained the dog Laika.
-The pressurized cabin on Sputnik 2 allowed enough room for her to lie down or stand and was padded.
-An air regeneration system provided oxygen; food and water were dispensed in a gelatinized form.
-Laika was fitted with a harness, a bag to collect waste, and electrodes to monitor vital signs.
+Launched on November 3, 1957, Sputnik 2 was the second spacecraft to enter Earth orbit and the first to carry a living animal—a dog named Laika.
+This cone-shaped capsule measured 4 meters (13 feet) in height and had a base diameter of 2 meters (6.6 feet).
+It contained various compartments for radio transmitters, a telemetry system, a programming unit, a regeneration and temperature control system for the cabin, and scientific instruments.
+Laika was housed in a separate sealed compartment, where the pressurized cabin provided enough room for her to lie down or stand, with padding for comfort.
+An air regeneration system supplied oxygen, and her food and water were delivered in a gelatinized form.
+Laika was fitted with a harness, a waste collection bag, and electrodes to monitor her vital signs.

-Photo: Interior of the Sputnik 2 spacecraft.
+Photo: An image depicting the interior of the Sputnik 2 spacecraft.

 (Reference from Sputnik 2)